Sarrell Dental & Eye Centers: Background

-In 2004, retired cardiologist, Dr. Warren Sarrell, conducted a health assessment survey in Calhoun County, Alabama.
+In 2004, retired cardiologist Warren Sarrell conducted a health assessment survey in Calhoun County, Alabama.
 The results of this survey showed an overwhelming need for more access to dental care, particularly among lower-income families eligible for Medicaid and ALLKids.
-To address this need, Dr. Sarrell worked with the Calhoun County Community Foundation to organize a dental clinic in Anniston, Alabama.
-In 2005, Dr. Sarrell contacted Jeffrey A. Parker, the Executive in Residence at Jacksonville State University, and asked him to help the struggling clinic.
-Upon Mr. Parker's arrival, the clinic became independent of the foundation and changed its name to The Sarrell Regional Dental Center for Public Health.
+To address this need, Sarrell worked with the Calhoun County Community Foundation to organize a dental clinic in Anniston, Alabama.
+In 2005, Sarrell contacted Jeffrey A. Parker, the Executive in Residence at Jacksonville State University, and asked him to help the struggling clinic.
+Upon Parker's arrival, the clinic became independent of the foundation and changed its name to The Sarrell Regional Dental Center for Public Health.

-Growth and expansion
+Growth

 Sarrell quickly began to experience growth, and by the end of 2005, Sarrell had opened additional offices in Heflin and Talladega.
 In December 2006, the Heflin office began offering optometry services in addition to dental care.
 Sarrell then partnered with the University of Alabama at Birmingham (UAB) to open the UAB Sarrell Dental Center in Bessemer, Alabama.
 In early 2007, Sarrell converted a bus into a fully operational mobile dental clinic.
 New fixed clinics have since opened in Alexander City, Athens, Attalla, Boaz, Clanton, Dothan, Enterprise, Foley, Leesburg, Montgomery, Pinson, Selma, Toney and Tuscaloosa.